maxplomer/interview_coding_challenges/factorial_trailing_zeros/README.md

 **Now take for instance !60**

-we have all these multiples of 5:
+We have all these multiples of 5:

     5  = 5
     10 = 5 * 2